Enterprise Single Sign-On Playbook

 Conduct an architecture review to determine what existing components you should integrate, such as:

-• Authoritative source databases for user accounts (directories or databases),
+- Authoritative source for subscriber accounts (directories or databases),

-• Integration with other security tools such as a SIEM tool.
+- Integration with continuous monitoring tools such as a SIEM or Policy Engine, to evaluate runtime risk.

 In addition to system integration, the architecture review should include:

-• System design, use cases, and security plan;
+- System design, federation use cases, and system security plan;

-• Supported functionality, user interfaces, user support processes, administrative workflows; and
+- Supported functionality, user interfaces, subscriber support processes, administrative workflows; and

-Figure 3 provides a view of an example architecture, including where the Enterprise SSO is located within that architecture, and other potential integration points.
-For additional information related to the architecture, visit the FICAM Architecture Playbook Systems Component Examples.
+Figure 3 provides a view of an example federated architecture, including where the Enterprise SSO service is located as the IdP within that architecture, and other potential integration points for RPs.
+For additional information related to the component architecture and trust model, visit the FICAM Architecture Playbook Systems for Component examples.

 Figure 3: Example System Components for an Agency Enterprise ICAM Program